johnfredcee/johnfredcee.github.io/content/UsingCompilationDatabasesandVisualCodeWithUnreal.md

 The Unreal Engine VSCode generator is not set up to take advantage of this; it breaks the `compile_commands.json` files into multiple files, each per Unreal build target as an individual C++ project: which suits the Microsoft C++ plugin.
 However, the Clangd server completely fails to work with it.

-After a lot of poking about in the Unreal Source and writing my own generator, I realised that there is a way to generate a compilation database suitable for the Visual Studio Code ClangD plugin (and other editors that use the compilation database - there are quite a few).
+After a lot of poking about in the Unreal Build Tool source and writing my own generator, I realised that there is a way to generate a compilation database suitable for the Visual Studio Code ClangD plugin (and other editors that use the compilation database - there are quite a few).

 Here is the recipie, as tested with the latest version of 5.4 off github (so, probably 5.4.2)

-First and most obviously your Source Code Editor Setting needs to be set to Visual Studio Code.
+First and most obviously your Source Code Setting needs to be set to Visual Studio Code in the Unreal Editor.

 Secondly, some parameters have to be passed to the Visual Studio Code project generator, to ensure it doesn't try to create it's own Microsoft-centric compilation databases.
 To do this you need to create an `.xml` file at `%USERPROFILE%\AppData\Roaming\Unreal Engine\UnrealBuildTool` called `BuildConfiguration.xml` - this controls the behavior of Unreal Build Tool.
 It shuld look like this.